Ernst ZÜRCHER, Godfather of the Forum

-Forest engineer with a specialization in "management of natural environments", she has been working for ten years in the network of Conservatories of Natural Areas.
-Responsible for the Cantal regional center of CEN Auvergne and “quite naturally” coordinates the SYLVAE program.
-It also works to preserve peatlands and wetlands.
+Forest engineer with a specialisation in "management of natural environments", she has been working for ten years in the network of Conservatories of Natural Areas.
+In charge of the Cantal regional center of CEN Auvergne and “quite naturally” coordinates the SYLVAE program.
+She also works to preserve peatlands and wetlands.

-An Energy & Environment Engineer for twenty years, Olivier supports companies and territories in their ecological transition.
+An Energy & Environment Engineer for twenty years, Olivier supports companies and local authorities in their ecological transition.

 Agronomist and agroforester, he is director of the “Arbre et Paysage 32” association, a consultancy and engineering structure dedicated mainly to trees, country hedges, and agroforestry.
 The association is dedicated to promoting the place of the “non-forest” tree to everyone, and in partnership with local stakeholders, agricultural socio-professionals, teachers and researchers.

 French biologist specializing in botany and mycology .
 He has worked on symbiosis in the fields of evolution and ecology .
 He also heads research teams in Brazil, Poland and China.
 He is editor of the international scientific journals New Phytologist, Symbiosis, Ecology Letters and Botany Letters , as well as of the popular journal “Species”.
 Member of the Scientific Council of Tela Botanica and administrator of the Association Française d'Agroforesterie.
 He is a member of the Académie d'Agriculture de France .